 - General business license: This is required to operate a business in almost every state in the U.S.

-- Sales permits: A sales permit is a license that allows you to collect sales tax on retail transactions.
-It also goes by a few other names, such as resale license, sales tax permit, seller’s permit, and reseller permit.
+- Sales permit: A sales permit is a license to collect sales tax on retail transactions.
+It is also known as a resale license, sales tax permit, seller’s permit, and reseller permit.

 - Wholesale license: If you intend to purchase inventory in bulk, a wholesale license is required to buy items at wholesale prices.
-However, if you plan to source your inventory another way, then you may not need this permit.
+However, if you plan to source your inventory another way, you may not need this permit.

-Required licenses and permits will vary from state to state, and even county to county.
-Be sure to check your local regulations and don’t hesitate to contact a lawyer to determine if you’ve obtained all the licenses you need.
+Required licenses and permits will vary from state to state and even county to county.
+Be sure to check your local regulations, and don’t hesitate to contact a lawyer to determine if you’ve obtained all the licenses you need.

 If you don’t already have the funds needed to open a thrift store, then you’ll need to obtain them.
 For individuals or small groups, this means that you may need to request a loan from a bank.
 You can also try crowdfunding, asking friends and family to support your thrift store by contributing a small amount.